 The appropriate strategy will depend upon your appetite for risk and the interest rate on your loans.

 Generally speaking, low-interest student loans in the 3-4% range will usually be outperformed by investment accounts, so the borrowers with these loans will want to save as much as possible rather than aggressively paying down the debt.

-On the other end of the spectrum, borrowers with double-digit interest rates will definitely want to aggressively pay down their student loans.
+On the other end of the spectrum, borrowers with double-digit interest rates will definitely want to pay down their student loans aggressively.
 Things are much trickier for borrowers with interest rates in the middle.

 Suppose you have student loans with an average interest rate of 6%.
-By focusing on the loan rather than retirement, you essentially guarantee a 6% return on that money.
-Invest the money instead and it could gain far more than 6%… it could also have a negative return.
+By focusing on the loans rather than retirement, you essentially guarantee a 6% return on that money.
+Invest the money instead, and it could gain far more than 6%… it could also have a negative return.

-Ultimately, the best approach will depend upon luck.
+Ultimately, the best approach will depend on luck.
 Some years the stock market can return more than 20% and crush the interest generated by the student debt.
-Other years, the stock market will lose money and borrowers would have been much better off paying down their loans.
+Other years, the stock market will lose money, and borrowers would have been much better off paying down their loans.

 Is Early Retirement Possible with Student Loan Debt?